-Assessing Security Across All Facilities
+Our Solution: Assessing Security Across All Facilities

 Given the urban complex’s multi-acre footprint and multiple facilities – as well as the largely unrestricted access provided to the public day and night – a major security assessment was in order.
 Hillard Heintze’s Security Risk Management practice initiated a sweeping review.

 Access control and CCTV systems were vetted, panic alarms inspected, incident prevention and response policies examined, and invaluable one-on-one interviews held with many personnel, from the complex’s executive leadership to the security guards who had been posted in the facility on that fateful night.
 From a security perspective, no stone was left unturned.

 Impact on the Client: A New Focus on Critical Issues